Henrique-Aleixo/red-scare/README.md

 - **Implementation**: BFS from s to t, avoiding red vertices (except s and t are allowed even if red).
 We mark all internal red vertices as forbidden and run standard BFS to find the shortest path.

 ### SOME Problem
-- **Complexity**: O(n + m) - Polynomial
+- **Complexity**: O(n·m) - Polynomial (Edmonds-Karp is O(VE²) but we limit to n augmenting paths)
-- **Algorithm**: Check if there exists a path from s to any red vertex and from that red vertex to t
+- **Algorithm**: Ford-Fulkerson (Edmonds-Karp) with vertex splitting to find simple paths
-- **Implementation**: BFS with state (seenRed = 0/1) to guarantee path simplicity (no repeated vertices).
-The state space is (vertex, seenRedFlag) where seenRedFlag indicates whether we've encountered at least one red vertex on the path so far.
+- **Implementation**: Uses network flow with vertex splitting to guarantee simple paths (no repeated vertices).
+Each vertex v is split into v_in and v_out connected by a capacity-1 edge, ensuring each vertex is used at most once.
+Original edges become u_out → v_in.
+We find augmenting paths using BFS and check if they include at least one red vertex.
+If no direct path uses red, we check for paths s→r→t for each red vertex r, ensuring the combined path is simple by blocking vertices used in the first segment.
+This approach correctly handles the simple path requirement that was problematic in naive BFS implementations.

 ### FEW Problem
 - **Complexity**: O((n + m) log n) - Polynomial